 Castile soaps made from olive oil are good for sensitive skin.
-Chemical–free soaps are not just good for babies, they are also good for the environment.
+Chemical-free soaps are not just good for babies, they are also good for the environment.
 This soap cleans and gently foams naturally as it effectively removes dirt and bacteria from your little one’s skin.

 To help lessen the redness of your baby’s skin, mix in two tablespoons of baking soda with warm water.
 Let him soak in this warm bath for about 10 minutes then pat baby dry with a clean washcloth.
 After the baking soda bath, you would notice that the itchiness and inflammation are highly lessened.

 Baby’s poop and urine are highly acidic.
 If diapers aren’t changed frequently, the baby’s skin is irritated from sitting in a soiled diaper for too long.